"Keeping of bees is like the direction of sunbeams."

 https://www.sarita-sol.com/solhenge-retreat-space-in-aquitaine-france

-It had a profound effect on how I tended to the bees.
+It had a profound effect on how I tended to the bees and myself.

 I also prefer to go bare handed or use mechanic gloves when I am doing hive inspections.